December 3, 2021

 1. Safety

 Oakwood is safe for carving.
 That is why you can use oak carvings for any purpose.
-Oakwood does not contain toxic substances, making it food safe.
+Oakwood does not contain toxic substances,ย making it food safe.
 It is non-toxic and food-safe.
-That means you can use oak wood to carve kitchen utensils, baby toys without any health issues.
+That means you can use oak wood to carve kitchen utensils, and baby toys without any health issues.

 2. Beautiful Color

 The oak color is appealing in wood carving.
-Oakwood has a wide range of colors, from light beige to red and brown.
+Oakwood has many colors, from light beige to red and brown.
 White oakwood is more beige, and red oak is rosier.
 Oakwood brings natural beauty to your wood carvings which makes them attractive.

 3. Durability